marado/hattai-fortune/README.md

 hattai-fortune
 ==============

-Hattai's Fortune: a script to be used by a bot, that gives news
+Hattai's Fortune: a script to be used by a bot, that gives news.

+This script depends on feedparser, which should be installed on your system.

 ## Script's behaviour